Property deposit amount

 If an agent is not managing the sale:

-- you must pay the deposit to your solicitor, legal practitioner or conveyancer, or bank it in a special purpose account in an authorised deposit-taking institution in Victoria.
+- you must give the deposit to your solicitor, legal practitioner or conveyancer, or bank it in a special purpose account in an authorised deposit-taking institution in Victoria.
 The account must be in both the buyer’s and your name.

 Early release of property deposit